 According to a 2019 report by iNews, a car is stolen every five minutes in the UK.
 Are you wondering why these occurrences are so surprisingly high?
-BBC says, new vehicles can be broken into in mere 10 seconds.
+BBC says new vehicles can be broken into in mere 10 seconds.
 Keeping in view these statistics, your chances of buying a stolen vehicle are very high.
-To avoid purchasing a ringer, you just need to run a Police stolen car check.
+To avoid purchasing a ringer, you just need to run a police stolen car check.

-When you perform a Police car check with us, we search the stolen cars UK database held by Police National Computer to identify if the vehicle was ever stolen.
+When you perform a car check with us, we search the stolen cars UK database held by Police National Computer to identify if the vehicle was ever stolen.
 If it was, we present you the date of theft and police contact information (if available).

 Remember, our car theft check is part of our premium service, and there is no such thing as a free stolen check.
 It will just cost you £8.95 and save you from losing thousands of pounds in returning the stolen vehicle.
 Besides knowing a vehicle’s stolen history, you will also see if it is written-off, scrapped, high risk, clocked, or financed.

-Risk of buying a stolen car
+Risk of buying a stolen car:

 The risks of purchasing a stolen vehicle are immense.
 Either you have bought such a car willingly or unwillingly, you are bound to lose it and the money you have paid for it.
 Check if a car was stolen when buying a vehicle UK.

 - There is very little chance you could get the money back.
 Even if your insurer provides coverage on the purchase of stolen vehicles, the chances of getting all the money are minimal.

-1. Call your local police station
+Call your local police station by calling 101:

-2. Call your insurer
+Call your insurer:

 Talk to your insurer and ask them how to apply for the insurance claim.

-3. Tell the DVLA
+Tell the DVLA:

-The remaining part of the V5C should be sent to the insurance firm.
-In case your insurer requires the whole logbook, you have to send a letter to the DVLA comprising the info of your insurer, your vehicle registration number, its make, model, colour, and your signature.
+The remaining part of the V5C was sent to the insurance firm.
+If your insurer requires the whole logbook, you have to send a letter to the DVLA comprising the info of your insurer, your vehicle registration number, its make, model, colour, and your signature.
 Forward your message to DVLA, Swansea, SA99 1BD.

 Whenever a theft-status vehicle is found on the road, the cameras quickly flag them on the screens.
 If you happen to buy such a car unknowingly and take it on any UK road, you will be pulled over very soon.